Robust Low-rank Tensor Decomposition with the $\operatorname{L_2}$ Criterion: Numerical Experiments

 \subsection{Evaluating Robustness versus Rank}

-The robust tensor decomposition problem becomes more challenging as the underlying tensor rank or outlier percentage increases.
-We contrast the recovery performance of the baseline methods and Tucker-$\LtwoE$ by generating third-order tensors with increasing CP or Tucker-rank ($R = 5,10,\dots,45$ or $R=(5,5,5), (10,10,10),\dots , (45,45,45)$) under mild or gross outlier corruption and in the presence or absence of dense noise.
+The inverse problem of robust Tucker decomposition becomes more challenging as the underlying Tucker rank or outlier percentage increases.
+In this section, we contrast the recovery performance of the baseline methods and Tucker-$\LtwoE$ by generating third-order tensors with increasing CP or Tucker-rank ($R = 5,10,\dots,45$ or $R=(5,5,5), (10,10,10),\dots, (45,45,45)$), under outlier corruption and in the presence or absence of dense noise.
 Note that for a tensor with an underlying CP-rank of $r$, we can still compute a Tucker decomposition with Tucker-rank $(r,r,r)$ to reconstruct the tensor.
-For mild corruption, we set $\delta=0.1$; for gross corruption, we set $\delta=0.25$.
-The missing data fraction $\rho$ is kept at 0.2.
-For penalized formulations, including RPCA and HoRPCA-S, we tune the penalty parameter with the ground truth.
+In this section we keep the outlier sparisty at 25\%.
+For HoRPCA-S, we tune the penalty parameter with the ground truth.
 For rank-constrained formulations, the specified CP or Tucker-ranks are set to the true ranks.
-We provide additional details of parameter settings in \App{parameter}.
+We provide additional details of parameter settings in the supplement.

-\Fig{main} shows that the convex penalized formulations RPCA and HoRPCA-S both work reasonably well when the tensor rank is low but lose accuracy as the rank increases.
-Notably, the introduction of dense noise seems to affect these two methods more than the other ones.
-BRTF serves as a strong baseline for robust CP decomposition.
-HoRPCA-C and Tucker-$\LtwoE$ demonstrate highly competitive recovery performance in most cases, except when the rank is too close to the data dimension, particularly at rank 40 or 45.
+\Fig{main} shows that the convex penalized formulation HoRPCA-S works well when the tensor rank is low but loses accuracy as the rank increases.
+HoRPCA-C, RGrad and Tucker-$\LtwoE$ demonstrate competitive recovery performance in most cases, except when the rank is too close to the data dimension, particularly at rank 35-45.
+Notably, Tucker-$\LtwoE$ appears to be able to tolerate a higher Tucker-rank than HoRPCA-C and RGrad, both in the CP model and the Tucker model.
+More specifically, Tucker-$\LtwoE$ is able to provide a reasonably good reconstruction at rank 35 and 40 while HoRPCA-C and RGrad break down.